-Simdean were asked to explore ways of overcoming a temperature issue at the client’s fish-processing plant in Aberdeen.
+Simdean were asked to explore ways of overcoming a temperature issue at the client’s fish-processing plant in Scotland.
 The plant takes fish trimmings from all over Scotland and converts them into high-grade fish meal and fish oil.
 The trimmings come mainly from herring, mackerel, cod, haddock and salmon.

 Simdean were briefed to look at ways of reducing the return temperature of the seawater during these periods of high throughput.